jeffamstutz/module_cpp_renderer/README.md

 Alternatively, you can run 'ospCppViewer' directly, which by default adds everything you need by default (including module load).
 You can then override any object type, such as the renderer, just as you would do so in the GLUT viewer.
+Furthermore, you can have everything substituted for Stream/Simd variants by passing "-simd" or "-stream" (having both enabled doesn't work yet).